-Distributor obligations
+Existing arrangements - Distributor obligations

-A distributor who registers a person as requiring life support equipment must advise the customer that if he/she changes retailer, then that person should advise their new retailer of the requirement for life support equipment.59
+A distributor who registers a person as requiring life support equipment must advise the customer that if he/she changes retailer, then that person should advise their new retailer of the requirement for life support equipment.

-Where a distributor becomes aware that a customer has transferred to a new retailer, the distributor must notify the new retailer that the person requires life support equipment.60
+Where a distributor becomes aware that a customer has transferred to a new retailer, the distributor must notify the new retailer that the person requires life support equipment.

-Commission analysis and draft decision
+Commission analysis and final decision

 Both retailers and distributors have obligations under rule 126 of the NERR to maintain details of registrations and de-registrations of customers requiring life support equipment.
 These arrangements work regardless of how quickly a transfer occurs or the type of meter read it occurs on.
-The Commission therefore does not consider that changes to the Rules for life support customers are necessary.
+The Commission's draft decisions was that we do not consider that changes to the Rules for life support customers are necessary.
+No submissions commented on this decision and as such the Commission's final decisions is the same as the draft decision - that no changes are required.